 The Villemaur rood screen, a unique piece of Champagne sculpture

 The rood screen of Villemaur-sur-Vanne is one of the most remarkable pieces of Renaissance sculpture in Champagne.
-Decorated with twenty-two wooden panels devoted to the Life of the Virgin and the Passion, it is the only work of this type preserved in France.
+Decorated with twenty-two wooden panels dedicated to the Life of the Virgin and to the Passion of Christ, it is the only work of this type preserved in France.
 To create these sculpted bas-reliefs, the Champagne sculptors mainly used German engravings by Albrecht Dürer and Schongauer as models.
 The rood screen, designed by the brothers Thomas and Jacques Guyon, sculptors and master carpenters from Champagne, was completed in 1521.
 The Guyon brothers shared the work: the eldest, Thomas, decorated the choir loft, dedicated to the eleven scenes of the Life of the Virgin.
-He treated his works with a realism that was still very medieval, in the Flemish style, recognisable by its curled cabbages, its Gothic pinnacles and its flamboyant canopies.
+He treated his works with a realism that was still very mediaeval, in the Flemish style, recognisable by its curled cabbages, its Gothic pinnacles and its flamboyant canopies.
 The youngest, James, was more subject to Italian influences and depicted the Passion of Christ throughout the panels facing the nave.